-Your Medicare Health Benefits and Services as a Member of MyCare Choice Rx 24 (HMO-POS)
+Your Medicare Health Benefits and Services and Prescription Drug Coverage as a Member of MyCare Choice Rx 29 (HMO-POS)

-This booklet gives you the details about your Medicare health care coverage from January 1 - December 31, 2020.
-It explains how to get coverage for the health care services you need.
+This booklet gives you the details about your Medicare health care and prescription drug coverage from January 1 - December 31, 2021.
+It explains how to get coverage for the health care services and prescription drugs you need.
 This is an important legal document.
 Please keep it in a safe place.

-This plan, MyCare Choice Rx 24 (HMO-POS), is offered by PacificSource Medicare.
+This plan, MyCare Choice Rx 29 (HMO-POS), is offered by PacificSource Medicare.
 (When this Evidence of Coverage says "we," "us," or "our," it means PacificSource Medicare.
-When it says "plan" or "our plan," it means MyCare Choice Rx 24 (HMO-POS).)
+When it says "plan" or "our plan," it means MyCare Choice Rx 29 (HMO-POS).)